 When choosing the best glue for a DIY home project, consider two key components: your target material and project scale.

 Before shopping for glue, ask which materials you need to bond.
 In this case, you need to bond plastic.
 With this in mind, ask:

 - Am I bonding plastic with plastic, or plastic with something else?

 - Which type of plastic am I using?

-- PVC (Polyvinyl Chloride) – frequently used in pipes
+- PVC (Polyvinyl Chloride) – connecting pipes.

 Safety When Gluing Plastic